ruslanmv/ruslanmv.github.io/_posts/2025-12-29-Matrix-the-first-alive-AI-system.md

 The future of AI is not fragmented tools and isolated agents.
 It is an interconnected ecosystem where capabilities discover each other, where integration is automatic, and where intelligence builds upon intelligence.
 Agent-Matrix is making this future real, one capability at a time.

+📖 Further reading: [MXU — The Currency of a Self-Sustaining Agent Economy](/blog/MXU-the-currency-of-a-self-sustaining-agent-economy) — how the organism pays its own bills, powered by the [Matrix Treasury](https://github.com/agent-matrix/matrix-treasury).

 🌐 Official site: [https://agent-matrix.github.io/](https://agent-matrix.github.io/)